AmbroseWebGroup/FlowNav/readme.md

 ## Changelog

+### Alpha 1.1.1

+- The navigation open state is no longer preserved when resizing the screen across the 700px threshold

 ### Alpha 1.1

 - Instead of a border separating menu levels, there is an inset box shadow on the child `<ul>` element